-Our Hard Maple Blocks are all made the same way at the same time in the same sizes with the same sanding and care.
-But some of the blocks are prettier than others.
+Two Classes of Color - Our Hard Maple Blocks are all made the same way, at the same time, in the same sizes, with the same sanding and care.
 We loosely regard them as being composed of two classes of color: (1) Firsts, and (2) Seconds (there is no clear cut dividing line).
 The Seconds have spots and streaks of gray or darker brown.
-When we make our Premium Sets we select only Firsts with the most even grain and color; what remain are the Firsts and Seconds composed of both types.
-We give a discount of about 10% for Firsts and Seconds.
-Many people who buy them wonder what the difference was as they are very similar.
+When we make our Premium Sets we select only Firsts; what remain are the Firsts and Seconds composed of both types.
+We give a discount of about 15% for Sets assembled from Firsts and Seconds.
+Many people who buy them wonder what the difference is as they are very similar.
 The difference is color only.
 If color doesn't matter to you or you feel that the blocks should be more natural buy firsts and seconds.